linked-art/linked.art/docs/community/projects/linkedartii/questionnaire/index.md

 # Questionnaire

-The Linked Art questionnaire seek views from all interested persons on the use and adoption of Linked Art, particularly of any opportunities and challenges that can be forseen.
+The Linked Art questionnaire seeks views from all interested persons on the use and adoption of Linked Art, particularly of any opportunities and challenges that can be forseen.

 The questionnaire has been produced by the Linked Art II project at the University of Oxford, and comprises four sections: